 What there should be is more middle ground.
 There’s room for five or six of these federations because people love wrestling.
-People like you and I connect to it from a nostalgia view, from respecting the athleticism, and enjoying the characters and the story, and the live action production that is pro wrestling.
-It’s a special form of entertainment, and I think people miss [the ability to] go to a show and have fun.
+People like you and I connect to it from a nostalgic view, from respecting the athleticism and enjoying the characters the story, and the live-action production that is pro wrestling.
+It’s a special form of entertainment, and people miss [the ability to] go to a show and have fun.

-It’s more about the feeling and how you felt when it was going on.
+It’s more about the feeling and how you felt when it happened.
 Were you laughing with your friends?
 Were you having a good time?
 That’s what makes wrestling good.
 It’s not the wrestling itself.
 It’s the experience that people have.
-And I think we need to work on what kind of experience we’re giving fans at these events, and what kind of experience they want.
-Are we looking for new fans?”
+And we need to work on what kind of experience we’re giving fans at these events and what kind of experience they want.
+Are we looking for new fans?